Third Preference (EB-3)

 EB-3 Alternatives

-Employment-based visa alternatives to the EB-3 visa include the EB-1 (first preference) and EB-2 (second preference) visas.
+Employment-based visa alternatives to the EB-3 include the EB-1 (first preference) and EB-2 (second preference) visas.
 EB-1 visas are reserved for aliens who are outstanding professors, researchers, executives, or individuals with “extraordinary ability.”
 EB-2 visas are reserved for individuals who hold an advanced degree or equivalent in their field, or for those who display “exceptional ability” in the arts, sciences, or business.

 • Conduct a comprehensive, confidential review of your case;